14 Best Web Design Tools in 2024: Comparison Guide

 Best for: Designers, product managers, interactive prototypes.

-Marvel is a web design platform that transforms raw design ideas into interactive, user-testable prototypes.
-Marvel users can also validate their designs with end-user testing.
+Marvel is a web design platform that transforms raw design concepts into interactive, user-testable prototypes.

 • User interface design tools